 Bessie inherited the home and she and her husband, attorney Frank Hiscock – who eventually served as the chief justice of the New York State of Appeals – remodeled the home in the Greek Colonial Revival style in the 1890s and added the back half of the home.

-The Mansion is best known as the former home of the Corinthian Club, partly named because the exterior columns of the Hiscock house were of “Corinthian” style architecture.
+The Mansion is best known as the former home of the Corinthian Club a national organization of which Syracuse was the largest chapter.
 It was the late 1940s when community-minded women in Syracuse decided the city should have a women’s club.
 The Manufacturers’ Association was particularly interested in a place for members’ wives to entertain and meet wives of executives moving into the area.

-The club organized in 1949, with its purpose to unite members with mutual interests in civic affairs, art , education, music literature, science and business.
+The club was organized in 1949, with its purpose to unite members with mutual interests in civic affairs, art, education, music literature, science, and business.
 Its members swelled to 1,200 women in its heyday.
 It directed its attention to the problems of aging and made a community impact with its Wagon Wheel program for senior citizens, debuting in 1951.

 The group also ran fundraisers and classes, with much of the money raised going into renovations or decorations for the home, or for community initiatives.